kadarakos/chaoticgls/README.md

 The model is super sensitive to the values of ```q``` and ```b```, not to mention that even ```epsilon``` is a hyperparameter.
 I also couldn't find a way to implement it very fast: the iteration inside the neurons prevent me from thinking about a good vectorized implementation.
-When I come back to it my plan is to randomly initialize ```b``` and ```q```, different for each neuron and search for good values with  Evolution or Particle Swarm or something.
+If I come back to it my plan is to randomly initialize ```b``` and ```q```, different for each neuron and search for good values with Evolution or Particle Swarm or something.
 Cheerio!